Best VPN for China in 2020

 The list of websites blocked in China is long and changes every day.
-Generally speaking, the most popular social networks (Facebook, Twitter, Instagram, Flickr, etc), blogging platforms (WordPress.com, Blogspot, etc), Google services (Google.com, Gmail, Google+, Google Hangouts Google Docs, etc), messaging applications (WhatsApp, Line) and media websites that may be or have been critical towards China (The New York Times, The Wall Street Journal, Bloomberg and LeMonde, just to provide some examples) are blocked.
+Generally speaking, the most popular social networks (Facebook, Twitter, Instagram, Flickr, etc), blogging platforms (WordPress.com, Blogspot, etc), Google services (Google.com, Gmail, Google Maps, Google Hangouts Google Docs, etc), messaging applications (WhatsApp, Line) and media websites that may be or have been critical towards China (The New York Times, The Wall Street Journal, Bloomberg and LeMonde, just to provide some examples) are blocked.

 Then, there are websites or software that aren’t blocked but are so slow that they become practically useless.
 The most common example is probably Skype, which works on and off (for calls, messages usually work fine).

 Generally speaking, most of the websites that aren’t hosted in a Chinese server will be slow, when you try to connect from within China.
 This is especially true after 8 PM (Chinese time), as this corresponds to both American and European working times.
 This implies that the traffic in and out the Chinese network will be larger, and tends to saturate fairly often.